 “No, but usually math doesn’t look like this – all wordy and full of commentary.”

 Mathematics is Fritz’ first and truest love – well, maybe second, or even third, depending on how you count his mother in there.
 How he counts me.
-But definitely, his love of math is his purest and simplest devotion – no ambivalence, no juggling, no shielding himself or defensiveness.
+But definitely, his love of math is his purest and simplest devotion – no ambivalence, no juggling, no shielding himself.

 “I love your pictures,” he says, chuckling, chin over my shoulder.